daostack/arc/docs/generated_docs/universalSchemes/SimpleICO.md

 3. **totalEthRaised** *of type uint256*
 4. **isHalted** *of type bool*

-#### *function* isActive
+---
+### isActive(address)
 > Check is an ICO is active (halted is still considered active).
 Active ICO: 1.
 The organization is registered.
 2. The ICO didn't reach it's cap yet.
 3. The current block isn't bigger than the "endBlock" & Smaller then the "startBlock"

 *Execution cost: **less than 3761 gas.***